evilcloud/cool-media/Cool media as the way to reclaim music from audiovisual hegemony.md

 [^7]: Opensource 3D modeling software Blender can be seen in Inanimate Sensation, for instance
 [^8]: GitHub and Openprocessing are free tier specialised hosting platforms. p5.js is an opensource JavaScript framework, just as JavaScript itself.
 The enumeration function in the *No Love* simulator was taken from public domain (credited)

+2017 Music Consumption Report — The Overall Landscape (no date).
+AudienceNet.
+Available at: https://musicbiz.org/wp-content/up loads/2017/09/MusicConsumptionTheOverallLandscape/Audience Net.pdf.

+Aufderheide, P. (1986) ‘Music Videos: The Look of the Sound’, Jour- nal of Communication, 36(1), pp. 57–78.
+ doi: 10.1111/j.1460-2466.1986.tb03039.x.

+Baudrillard, J. and Poster, M. (2007) Selected writings.
+2. ed.
+Stan- ford, Calif: Stanford Univ.
+Press.

+Beattie, K. and Astruc, A. (no date) ‘“It Is An Art That Cannot Live By Looking Back”: Dont Look Back, Performance, and the Revision of Direct Cinema’, Dont Look Back, p.
+16.

+Denisoff, R. S. (1991) Inside MTV.
+1. paperback reprint.
+New York: Transaction Publ.

+Hawkins, G. M. (no date) ‘ “Whatever I Want:” Death Grips, Disobe- dience and the Music Industries’, p.
+141.

+Hill, Z. and Lee, C. (2012) ‘HIVE FIVE: DEATH GRIPS’ TIPS ON HOW TO SHOOT A $20 MUSIC VIDEO’.
+Available at: http://ww w.mtv.com/news/2695717/death-grips-music-video-tips/.

+Holt, F. (2011) ‘Is music becoming more visual?
+Online video con- tent in the music industry’, Visual Studies, 26(1), pp. 50–61. doi: 10.1080/1472586X.2011.548489.

+IFPI Global Music Report 2018.
+IFPI.
+Available at: https://www.if pi.org/downloads/GMR2018.pdf.

+Kelley, A. (2015) “A Revolution in the Atmosphere”: The Dynamics of Site and Screen in 1940s Soundies’, Cinema Journal, 54(2), pp. 72–93. doi: 10.1353/cj.2015.0012.

+Manovich, L. (2001) The language of new media.
+Cambridge, Mass.: MIT Press (Leonardo).

+9

+Merton, R. K. (1938) ‘Social Structure and Anomie’, American Soci- ological Review, 3(5), p.
+672. doi: doi.org/10.2307/2084686.

+Munk, N. (2004) Fools rush in: Steve Case, Jerry Levin, and the unmaking of AOL Time Warner.
+New York: HarperBusiness.

+WTFPL – Do What the Fuck You Want to Public License.
+Available at: http://www.wtfpl.net/.